sebasmonia/datum/README.md

 This is convenient in case you want to define custom queries for example per DB-engine using files named `mssql.ini`, `mariadb.ini`, `sqlite.ini`, etc.; you can drop all the files in the Datum `.config` directory and use e.g. `--config=sqlite.ini` when you connect to a SQLite DB.
 You could also store custom queries per-database in separate files, or keep config files in different repositories, and so on.
 &nbsp;
 The repository for Datum includes a throughly documented sample [config.ini](https://github.com/sebasmonia/datum/blob/main/config.ini) file.
-Note that the file is completely optional, and all configuration can be modified at runtime.
+Note that the file is optional, and all configuration can be modified at runtime.

 ## Commands